-- Falling Tree Branches: It might not seem like a small tree branch could do much harm, but they’re actually the cause of most roof damage!
+- Falling Tree Branches: It might not seem like a small tree branch could do much harm, but they’re the cause of most roof damage!
 If you notice tree branches that have fallen near your roof, go ahead and remove them.
-Even the smallest branch can scratch your roof shingle and cause the protective outer layer on the shingles to be compromised.
+Even small branches can scratch your roof shingle and cause the protective outer layer on the shingles to be compromised.
 Pay close attention to this in the winter months when the weight of snow and ice causes tree branches to fall.

-- Low-Hanging Branches: If you do not keep up with pruning the trees surrounding your home, start now!
-Same as above, these low hanging branches can cause the protective outer layer on your shingles to be compromised and that will leave your roof vulnerable to roof leaks.
+- Low-Hanging Branches: Start by pruning the trees surrounding your home.
+Same as above, these low-hanging branches can cause the protective outer layer on your shingles to be compromised, and that will leave your roof vulnerable to roof leaks.

-- Excessive Shade: While a little shade can be considered a benefit during the summer months, too much shade can make it difficult for water to evaporate off of your roof in a timely manner.
-This can allow the moisture to soak into your roof and ultimately can cause roof leaks.
+- Excessive Shade: A little shade can benefit during the summer months, but too much shade can make it difficult for water to evaporate off of your roof rapidly.
+This standing moisture can allow water to soak into your roof and ultimately can cause roof leaks.

-Now that we have discussed the advantages and disadvantages of having trees near your home, you might be asking yourself “what can I do to prevent trees from damaging my roof?”
-Our team of roofing experts have compiled their best advice for preventing this damage and increasing the lifespan of your roof.
+Now that we have discussed the advantages and disadvantages of having trees near your home, you might be asking yourself, “what can I do to prevent trees from damaging my roof?”
+Our team of roofing experts has compiled their best advice for preventing this damage and increasing the lifespan of your roof.

 - Trim the Trees: Trim all branches that are too close to your roof.
 If you are not comfortable doing so, call a tree expert, an arborist, to take care of it for you.
-It may be ideal to bring on a professional as they will take all necessary precautions to protect your roof while they perform the tree trimming.
-If you find that you have to trim 25% or more from the tree, it is worth looking into having it removed.
+A professional may be ideal as they will take all necessary precautions to protect your roof while performing the tree trimming.
+If you have to trim 25% or more from the tree, it is worth looking into having it removed.
 A tree that experiences this amount of trimming is likely to die and fall, possibly onto your roof.

-- Placement of Trees: If you are looking to plant trees or remove the ones that you think may cause a danger to your home, it is recommended that trees be at least 15 to 20 feet from your home.
-Smaller trees should be at least 15 feet from your home while larger trees should be at least 20 feet from your home.
+- Placement of Trees: If you are looking to plant trees or remove the ones you think may cause a danger to your home, we recommend that trees be at least 15 to 20 feet from your home.
+Smaller trees should be at least 15 feet from your home, while more sizable trees should be 20 feet or more from your home.

 - Clean Your Roof and Gutters: Remove debris as soon as you see it accumulating on your roof or in your gutters.
 If you have trees that drop debris all year long, we recommend that you perform roof and gutter maintenance every few months.
-Gutter guards are also a great option to help keep your gutters clear and in working order.
+Gutter guards are also a great option to help keep your gutters clear and working correctly.
 Ask us about recommended gutter guards that work best in your local region.
-In the Charlotte area, we recommend products such as LeaFree Gutter Guard or Gutter Rx Gutter Guard.
+We recommend products such as LeaFree Gutter Guard or Gutter Rx Gutter Guard in the Charlotte area.

 - Cut Down Unstable Trees: If you aren’t sure if a tree is stable, bring in an arborist to provide you with their recommendations.
 If you plan to remove the trees yourself, use caution and recommended safety precautions.
-Always check your local city bylaws as some tree species are protected and cannot be cut down, other bylaws prohibit removed trees with a certain trunk diameter.
+Always check your local city bylaws as you may be prohibited from cutting down some species.
+Other bylaws prohibit removing trees with specific trunk diameters.

-A Tree Fell on my House, What Now?
+A Tree has Fallen on my Roof, What Now?

 We mentioned earlier that roof damage caused by trees is not always preventable.
 Unfortunately, with high winds, heavy rains, or snowfall, even well-maintained trees can fall on your home and damage your roof.
 When this happens, we recommend you follow these steps:

-- Evacuate: If a tree has fallen on your home or punctured your roof in any way, the structure of your home may be compromised.
+- Evacuate: If a tree has fallen on your roof or punctured your roof, the structure may be compromised.
 Few trees are capable of collapsing a well-maintained home, but there can still be falling debris that causes a hazard to you and your family.
 Until you have had an expert assess the damage, it is better to be safe than sorry.
 Call your local tree removal experts.
 We have partnered over the years with Heartwood Tree Service.
 Click here to get in touch with Heartwood Tree Service.

-- Call Your Insurance Provider: Your insurance provider may want to send someone to inspect the damage and will help walk you through filing a claim.
+- Call Your Insurance Provider: Your insurance provider may want to send someone to inspect the damage and help walk you through filing a claim.
 Make sure you know what your deductible is and be prepared to pay it.
-Photograph all damage that you see and any item that has been damaged, as the insurance inspector may miss something that could be vital to repair or replacement of your roof.
+Photograph all damage that you see and any item that has been damaged, as the insurance inspector may miss something vital to repair or replace your roof.
 We strongly recommend having a roofing expert present for the insurance inspection.
 Click here to schedule an appointment.

 - Assess the Roof Damage: While you wait on professional help, survey the area yourself.
-Take photos of all damage from the interior to the exterior of your home and provide them to your insurance company.
-Use caution, a fallen tree can pull down an electrical line or cause damage to plumbing and gas lines.
+Please take photos of your home’s interior and exterior damage and provide them to your insurance company.
+Use caution.
+A fallen tree can pull down an electrical line or cause damage to plumbing and gas lines.
 If you notice any water leaks, sparks, or smell of gas, get out of the home immediately and to a safe place.
 You will want to call both 911 to report the issue and your utility provider to ask them to shut off the service to your home until the damage is repaired by a professional.

 - Call a Roofer and Tree removal specialist: Your insurance carrier may request you bring in roofing professionals.
-You may need a tree removal company to remove the tree safely and a roofer to tarp the area to prevent any further interior damage.
-It is your best bet to reach out to a roofing company that has expertise with roof damage insurance claims, like Signature Exteriors.
+You may need a tree removal company to remove the tree safely and a roofer to tarp the area to prevent further interior damage.
+It is your best bet to reach out to a roofing company with expertise in roof damage insurance claims, like Signature Exteriors.